 Without great teachers, great schools are impossible.
 As long as teacher pay remains below average we will find it hard to have schools that are above average.

 More Responsibility, Less Control

 The second reason why teachers struggle is that most of them have so little autonomy.
-This is one aspect of the profession that has clearly worsened since Granddad's era.
-In his day, teachers had lessons to plan, textbooks to get the class through, homework and tests to grade, report cards to send home, and a year-end report to the county showing who passed to the next grade and who didn't.
-As long as he fulfilled those responsibilities, what minimal bureaucracy there was left him alone to teach as he thought best.
+This is one aspect of the profession that has clearly worsened since Granddad’s era.
+In his day, teachers had lessons to plan, textbooks to get the class through, homework and tests to grade, report cards to send home, and a year-end report to the county showing who passed to the next grade and who didn’t.
+As long as educators fulfilled those responsibilities, what minimal bureaucracy there was left them alone to teach as they thought best.

 If a student lagged behind in understanding a concept, Granddad could take extra time with it or explain it in a different way.
 He had the freedom to teach based on his own personal strengths and interests.
 If it was a beautiful day, he could take the class outside and demonstrate the physical properties of plants by playing “Turkey in the Straw” on a blade of grass (which he did exceedingly well).
 If students were disruptive, he made them stand in a corner of the room or go outside until they straightened up.
 If he had to send someone to the principal, he had absolutely no doubt that the principal would back him up, and that the wayward child would hear more about it from his parents when he got home.